HOME | CFP | IN TORONTO | VENUES | LODGING | TRAVEL | CONFERENCE PROGRAM & REGISTRATION | CONTACT | SPONSORS

 Chair of and Distinguished Professor in the Department of Philosophy at the University of New Mexico at Albuquerque and a faculty member at the Emory Psychoanalytic Institute in Atlanta (https://philosophy.unm.edu/people/faculty/profile/adrian-johnston.html ).
 Adrian Johnston is the author of a number of important books on Lacan, Žižek, Badiou and Hegel, books which address contemporary issues in philosophy, psychoanalysis, psychology, materialist theory, neuroscience and political theory.
 His current research interests have turned to Schelling’s nature philosophy.

 See Adrian Johnston's website here:

 The organizers of NASS 2020 look forward to welcoming you to Toronto, one of the most culturally and ethnically diverse cities in the world.

-The conference is co-hosted by York University and the University of Toronto.
-York University will host the conference on May 26th - May 27th and the University of Toronto will host the conference on May 28th.
-Both conference sites are well connected by subway, and will introduce you to different areas of Toronto.
+The conference venues are York University and the Jackman Humanities Institute.
+Conference sessions and the keynote will take place at York University on May 26th - May 27th, and at the Jackman Humanities Institute on May 28th.
+Both conference venues are well connected by subway, and will introduce you to different areas of Toronto.

 In consistency with previous NASS meetings, there will be an excursion for those interested on May 29th.
 This excursion will be to the beautiful Toronto Islands, which offer a spectacular view of the city, as well as an array of activities from bird watching and beaches on the northern and eastern stretches to paved walks through the eccentric neighbourhoods of the island residential communities.